 So, transfer all of that to the disabled community.
 I just started trying to offer the opportunity for anyone who wanted to learn to play something within their own limitations to receive individual lessons.
 Very quickly I realised that time restraints meant that within the studio hours, I had very little chance of getting much individual time with those who didn’t live at Upper Springland.
 So I began offering to parents a free service of me travelling to their homes for weekly individual lessons, while, for those who wanted it within Upper Springland. individual time in their flats.
 Some, were quite happy just to come to practices with four or five people, and their own personal achievement, although not stretching to learning sequences of notes, was still significant in terms of muscle memory and familiarity with playing.

 The individual home lessons were hugely well received by parents.
 I had parents say things like … no one has taken time with her before like this..she looks forward to every lesson … In terms of materials, I just set about accumulating lots of portable keyboards and guitars … I would buy things I saw in charity shops, and David Benson’ s mum Margaret was incredibly generous and did the same.
 I set about designing stands set to exact heights to hold keyboards and guitars in best positions for disabled players.
-I also started developing a very simple practice DVD system, making individual DVDs for pupils.
-In many cases I set pupils up with video players and this has been highly successful.
+I also made individual lesson videos on DVD and Youtube, and this worked very well.

 The next significant stage on the ‘parallel’ journey was to suggest to the players that we go outside Upper Springland and entertain the public.
 I started small … I suggested taking 5 people to Kincarrathie House Care Home.
 The response from the players was so moving for me.
 I remember Lewis straightaway saying ‘ what songs do you think the old people would like? ’ a lovely thought about the audience, not about himself … They all then went through another parallel process.. being highly nervous before the event.
 Lewis almost pulled out several times.
 The day came, and a couple of them were physically shaking … a moment when you doubt and think..is it fair to put disabled people through this???
 Even after the very first song and the audience’s applause though, the look of triumph, relief and joy among the players will stay with me ..
 Straight after the performance, I knew it had been worth it, and started a pattern of trying to get something monthly.